heiswayi/hnstaticgen/README.md

 http-server .
 ```

-To see the site, visit: http://localhost:8080
+To see the live site, visit: http://localhost:8080

 ## Author